Can joint replacement be an outpatient surgery? Is it safe?

 Most people can go home a few hours after joint replacement because:

-- Pain is minimized with regional anesthesia (numbing in and around the joint) and nerve blocks
+- Pain is minimized with nerve blocks and numbing in and around the joint, called regional anesthesia.

-Certain conditions, such as kidney failure or severe heart and lung conditions, may impact the ability to go home the same day as the surgery.
+Having certain conditions, such as kidney failure or severe heart and lung conditions, may affect your ability to go home the same day as the surgery.
 The need for other hospital services, such as dialysis, also may affect the length of stay.
-Other than that, most people are better off going home the same day.
+Otherwise, most people are better off going home the same day.

-Studies have shown that outpatient same-day surgery is not only safe but is also a more satisfactory experience.
+Studies have shown that outpatient same-day surgery is not only safe but also is a more satisfactory experience.
 The key is to have help at home for a few days after the procedure.
-It's also important to educate yourself before surgery with the help of dedicated surgical and physical therapy teams experienced in outpatient joint replacement.
+It's also important to educate yourself before surgery.
+Your surgical and physical therapy teams experienced in outpatient joint replacement can share information with you about your surgery and recovery.
+Your care team also may direct you to educational materials available online.

 With